Skip to content ↓

 Cirencester Deer Park School

-In Years 7, 8, and 9 pupils are given the opportunity to use the design process to produce imaginative and creative solutions in metals, wood, electronics and new technologies such as CAD and laser cutting.
-Folder work is produced on A3 and pupils make their products from wood, metals and plastics, whilst learning to use both hand and machine tools in a safe and effective manner.
-Skills and techniques are further built upon in Years 10 and 11 through the GCSE in Product Design.
+In Years 7, 8, and 9 pupils are given the opportunity to use the Iterative Design Process to produce imaginative and creative solutions in metals, wood, electronics, and new technologies such as CAD, coding and laser cutting.
+Folder work is produced on A3, and pupils make their products from wood and plastics, whilst learning to use both hand and machine tools in a safe and effective manner.
+Skills and techniques are further built upon in Years 10 and 11 through the GCSE in Design Technology.

 Find out about each Key Stage in Resistant Materials: